Volunteer fire department: Philippines

 Volunteer fire services in the Philippines began during the 1960s, a time when fires were a frequent occurrence.
 Member proficiency for these services has improved since the 1960s due to self-education, training, and experience.

 Poland

 The State Fire Service (Państwowa Straż Pożarna) is a professional firefighting service that covers the whole territory from their stations in cities and towns.
 In rural areas, however, local inhabitants may create a Voluntary Fire Service (Ochotnicza Straż Pożarna) under proper law.
 Such volunteer fire services may receive financial assistance from the government for the equipment and staff training.
 In certain areas of Poland, almost every village has a volunteer fire service, because members enjoy high respect in their community.
 Volunteer fire services are fully integrated with the emergency system.
-Any call to the fire emergency number is routed to the nearest State fire service station, which first deploys the nearest volunteer fire service, followed by the State Fire Service.
+Any call to the fire emergency number is routed to the nearest state fire service station, which first deploys the nearest volunteer fire service, followed by the State Fire Service.

+Slovenia

+The Firefighting Association of Slovenia is an independent, non-profitable, humanitarian, non-political and the highest form of association of voluntary fire brigades and their associations.
+It operates on the basis of the Associations law and the Firefighting law.
+It is a union of all voluntary fire brigades, all voluntary industrial fire brigades and their fire brigades, which are organized at the municipal, inter-municipal and regional level.

+The Firefighting Association of Slovenia was founded in 1949 in Ljubljana, as the successor to all previous associations of fire brigade organizations.
+Since then, it has been performing the duties of the umbrella fire organization in the Republic of Slovenia and has been a member of CTIF since 1992.
+There are over 165000 members in 1341 volunteer fire brigades.